.

 Reports and data tables updated regularly, usually during the first week of each new month.

-Please note, the focus of this site is local climatology (the study of climate and past weather; not meterology (actual forecasts).
+Please note, the focus of this site is local climatology which is the study of climate and past weather rather than meterology the science of forecasting the weather.

 For information on up to the minute local conditions and forecasts see -